Analysis | Mitch McConnell very carefully doesn’t reject the idea of Jan. 6 pardons

 When Trump made his comments about pardoning, I wondered if he was reflecting the extremes of his party (as is usually the case) or if he was reflecting a broader public support than I’d seen articulated.

 Polling suggests it was the former.
 A January poll conducted by YouGov for the Economist found that about a fifth of Republicans approved at least somewhat of those who stormed the Capitol that day.
 Another YouGov poll, conducted for Yahoo News, found that the same percentage believed the attack to be justified.
 This is not equivalent to a question about whether those rioters should be pardoned.
-In that latter poll, though, 8 in 10 Republicans said that it was time to put the attack “behind us.”
+In that latter poll, though, 8 in 10 Republicans said it was time to put the attack “behind us.”
 That followed a question about the Jan.
 6 investigation underway in the House, so the responses may have been colored by that context.
 That result does suggest some sympathy for simply being done with the whole thing.

 It would have been hard for McConnell to echo Trump directly, in part because he probably recognizes that many of those being held are accused of the most egregious crimes, like assaults on law enforcement.
 But by not rejecting Trump’s proposal that detainees should be fully excused, McConnell left open the idea that perhaps he agreed.